banxyzh/ai-dialogue-bot/README.md

 ## References
 - [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473)
-- [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translat
+- [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.or